harshi1122/atomic/CONTRIBUTING.md

 ### Development Server

-Builds the library, watching for changes, and starts the Storybook development server, hot-reloading it when the library is built.
+Builds the library, watching for changes, and starts the Storybook development server, hot-reloading it when the library is rebuilt.

-> You may want to `yarn build` the library before starting the development server, to mitigate race-conditions between the builder and Storybook.
+> If it's your first time starting the development server, you may want to `yarn build` the library before starting the development server to mitigate race-conditions between the builder and Storybook.

 ```
 yarn dev
 ```

+### Build

 Build/watch the library.

 ```
 yarn build(:watch)
 ```

+### Storybook

 Start/build the Storybook development server.